avian2/jsonmerge/README.rst

   array in the form of an object with a *value* property.
 This way all values seen during the merge are preserved.

+  You can add additional properties to the appended object using the *metadata* option.
+Additionally, you can use *metadataSchema* option to specify the schema for the object in the *metadata* option.

   You can limit the length of the list using the *limit* option in the *mergeOptions* keyword.